Tsukani/Steam-Profile-Clock/README.md

 * account:
   * username: The username of the account you are using
   * password: The password of the account you are using
   * sharedSecret: A string of letters, symbols and numbers that generate Steam Guard codes for you.
-Not required but highly recommended.
+Can be found with a rooted/jailbroken phone or inside the maFile if you are using SDA.
+Not required.
 * profileData: The string you acquired from the profileData ([here](https://github.com/Tsukani/Steam-Profile-Clock#profiledata-script))
 * steamID64: The steamID64 of your account.
 You can find it on [steamid.io](https://steamid.io)
 * time12Hours: A boolean that decides if you want 24-hour (false) or 12-hour (true) time
 * centerTime: A boolean that decides if you want non-centered (false) or centered (true) time
+* timezoneOffset: An integer that offsets the displayed time (for use on servers with different timezone).
+Can be positive and negative values; leave as 0 for local machine's timezone.
 5. Lastly, type the following command to start the application `node .`

 ## profileData Script